A First-Order Electroweak Phase Transition from Varying Yukawas: Introduction

 A variety of mechanisms leading to a first-order EWPT have been proposed.
-Only one of them has been severely constrained by Higgs measurements.
-This concerns extensions of the Standard Model (SM) where the barrier separating the symmetric and broken phase minima is thermally generated due to loops of new bosonic modes in the Higgs effective potential, e.g. charged scalars from a non-minimal Higgs sector or top squarks in the supersymmetric extension of the SM~\cite{Katz:2014bha}.
+Extensions of the Standard Model (SM) where the barrier separating the symmetric and broken phase minima is thermally generated due to loops of new bosonic modes in the Higgs effective potential, e.g. in the supersymmetric extension of the SM~\cite{Katz:2014bha}, have been severely constrained by Higgs measurements.
 In contrast, a model where the Higgs potential is modified at tree level due to the couplings of the Higgs to an additional singlet, leading to potentially a 2-step EWPT is a very simple scenario which remains difficult to test, e.g.~\cite{Espinosa:2011ax,Curtin:2014jma}.
-Finally, another interesting class of models leading to a very strong first-order phase transition which can be probed in the near future are models where EW symmetry breaking is induced by a dilaton \cite{Konstandin:2011dr,Konstandin:2011ds,Servant:2014bla}, with couplings similar to the Higgs, although relatively suppressed.
+Finally, models where EW symmetry breaking is induced by a dilaton \cite{Konstandin:2011dr,Konstandin:2011ds,Servant:2014bla}, with couplings similar to the Higgs, although relatively suppressed, are another interesting and testable possibility.

 We present a different path here.
 We show that if the Yukawa couplings $y_{ij}$ in the interactions between the SM fermions and the Higgs boson, $ y_{ij} \overline{f}^i_L \Phi^{(c)} f^j_R$, vary during the EWPT, from a value of order 1 at the beginning of the EWPT to their present value at the end of the EWPT when $\langle \Phi \rangle=v /\sqrt{2}$, this can lead naturally to a very strong first-order PT.